QCD Flux Tubes and Anomaly Inflow: Cho-Faddeev-Niemi Decomposition

 \section{Cho-Faddeev-Niemi Decomposition}

-In this section we briefly review the reformulation of a non-Abelian gauge theory in terms of a set of new variables, or Cho-Faddeev-Niemi decomposition \cite{Cho, Faddeev, Shabanov, Kondo, Cho2}.
-We consider the SU(2) case for simplicity and the generalization to SU(3) or SU(N) can be found in \cite{Faddeev, Shabanov}.
-As shown in \cite{Kondo} this decomposition is quite convenient in studying the crossover of the confinement and chiral symmetry breaking and also the topological feature of the gauge configurations.
-The decomposition reads \cite{Cho, Faddeev, Shabanov, Kondo, Cho2}
+In this section we briefly review the reformulation of a non-Abelian gauge theory in terms of a set of new variables, or the Cho-Faddeev-Niemi decomposition \cite{Cho, Faddeev, DuanGe, Shabanov, Kondo, Cho2}.
+This formulation provides a new description for the QCD flux tube as it will be shown in Sec.
+IV.
+We consider the SU(2) case for simplicity and the generalization to SU(3) or SU(N) can be found in \cite{Faddeev, Shabanov, Kondo:2008su}.
+This decomposition gives an Abelian projection and the associated topological structures in a gauge-invariant way, and as shown in \cite{Kondo} it is also quite convenient in studying the crossover of the confinement and chiral symmetry breaking and the topological feature of the gauge configurations.
+The decomposition reads \cite{Cho, Faddeev, DuanGe, Shabanov, Kondo, Cho2}

 where the new variables $\tilde{A}_{\mu}$ and $B_{\mu}$ are defined as

 with $\nabla_{\mu} {\bf n} = \partial_{\mu} {\bf n} - i \, g [A_{\mu}, {\bf n}]$ and a unit vector ${\bf n}$ in the color space, satisfying